gdiaz384/vEncode/README.md

 ## Release Notes:

-- Intended use case is to set lots of videos to encode and come back later to do the subs (with Aegisub and SubtitleEdit) and fix the metainfo (mkvmerge-gui).
+- Intended use case is to set lots of videos to encode and come back later to do the subs (Aegisub/SubtitleEdit) and fix the metainfo (mkvmerge-gui).
 - Important: When processing files containing only video or files that mkvmerge just doesn't like (wmv, asf, avs -avisynth scripts-), set the AudioCodec to "none" to process only the video.
 -If downloading from github manually (instead of using an official release.zip) remember to change the line ending format from Unix back to Windows using Notepad++.
 - 8-bit encodes can use either ffmpeg.exe or x264-8.exe/x265-8.exe but 10/12 bit encoding always require x264-10.exe/x264-12.exe and x265-10.exe/x265-12.exe